 One of the biggest challenges in buying survival gear and tools is deciding what exactly you need.
 There are a lot of really great tools out there, some of which have been developed specifically for the survival market.
 But to be honest with you, there’s lots of gear around which has been designed more to impress the buyer than for any practical purpose.
 It’s easy to get off track as you search out what you need and end up with things that seemed nifty at the time, but aren’t really the kind of tools that will aid you in genuine survival situations.

 For the sake of this article though, we’re going to be talking about tools you’d use in the wild.
-I have a fairly extensive bug out bag, more than most people do, because it’s intended to help me survive for the long-term in the wild.
+I have a fairly extensive bug out bag (some might call it an INCH bag), more than most people do, because it’s intended to help me survive for the long-term in the wild.
 While not everything I’m going to talk about in this list is in my bag, just about all of it is.

 One key thing about any tool is that it won’t do you the least bit of good, if you don’t know how to use it.
 Make sure that you invest the time needed to learn how to use your tools effectively, preferably to the point where you can use them in the dark.